Maintenance downtime scheduled through Dec. 12

-The MSPB measure was developed by Centers for Medicare & Medicaid Services (CMS) in conjunction with a team of clinical and statistical experts from Acumen LLC and Vangent.
+The MSPB measure was developed by Centers for Medicare & Medicaid Services (CMS) in conjunction with a team of clinical and statistical experts from Acumen LLC.
 The MSPB measure evaluates hospitals’ efficiency relative to the efficiency of the median national hospital.
 The MSPB measure assesses the cost of services performed by hospitals and other healthcare providers during the period immediately prior to, during, and following a beneficiary's hospital stay.
 The MSPB measure controls for variation in spending levels due to factors such as patient case mix and geographic differences in Medicare payment levels.

 The MSPB methodology is described in more detail in the following reports:

 - MSPB Measure Information Form, PDF-376 KB (06/01/16) – The methodology used to develop the price-standardized, risk-adjusted MSPB measure.

 - CMS Price (Payment) Standardization - Detailed Methods, PDF-519 KB (Updated 08/24/16) – Detailed description of CMS payment standardization methodology.